cloudflare/terraform-provider-cloudflare/website/docs/r/access_application.html.markdown

 * `domain` - Domain of the application
 * `session_duration` - Length of session for the application before prompting for a sign in
 * `auto_redirect_to_identity` - If the IdP selection page is skipped or not
+* `allowed_idps` - The identity providers selected for the application

 ## Import